 Alkalinity is a measure of a water's acid neutralizing capacity and is considered an aggregate property of water.
 While bicarbonate, carbonate and hydroxide ions are the primary contributors, other constituents such as borate, phosphates or silicates may also contribute to alkalinity.
-The variability of these constituents in any given sample can result in the actual equivalence point reach during titration with acid to vary.
-Most environmental water samples have an equivalence bicarbonate endpoint at about 4.5.
+The variability of these constituents in any given sample can result in the actual equivalence point reached during titration with acid to vary.
+While alkalinity of most environmental water samples may be routinely measured using the equivalence bicarbonate endpoint of 4.5, this may not be the case for certain individual samples.
 Routine measurement of alkalinity may be conducted by titrating a sample with a volume of standard acid a designated endpoint pH value, and reported as an equivalent concentration of calcium carbonate.

-This method is applicable for routine measurement of alkalinity in natural waters, including groundwater, municipal and industrial wastewaters.
+This method is applicable for determining the sample-specific endpoint for total alkalinity and the measurement of alkalinity in natural waters, including groundwater, municipal and industrial wastewaters.